Himalayan Yoga Academy

 Comparison Between Hatha Yoga and Vinyasa Yoga

-Hatha yoga is practiced at a slower pace, with a focus on the breath, controlled movements and stretching.
+Hatha yoga is practiced at a slower pace, with a focus on the breath, controlled movements, and stretching.
 However, Vinyasa focuses on connecting the breath to your movements at a faster pace.
-Also Vinyasa is al smooth and continuous flow of movements.
+Also, Vinyasa is a smooth and continuous flow of movements.

 Both practices share many of the same poses and also focus on same limbs of yoga.